Northern Illinois vs. Maine NCAA Football Odds, Plays and Insights | September 25, 2021

 Maine Stats and Trends

-- This year the Black Bears have zero turnovers, two fewer than the Huskies have takeaways (2).
+- The Black Bears have turned the ball over zero times, two fewer times than the Huskies have forced turnovers (2).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.